 - A noteworthy example is the Rock Snake Pokémon Onix, which, although being 8.8 m long and made of boulders (the diameters of which range from Red's height to double his height), weighs only 210 kg (463 lbs).

 - In the anime, Ash once allowed a Hippopotas (a hippo-like Pokémon almost twice the length of Pikachu) to hitch a ride on his head, like Pikachu or Aipom usually does/did.
-Pikachu weighs about 13 lbs (5.8 kg).
+Pikachu weighs about 5.8 kg (13 lbs).
 Hippopotas weighs over one hundred pounds (more than 45 kg).

-- As does Cacnea (weighs in at about 113 lbs (51 kg), to be precise), yet in the anime, Gardenia was picking one up and swinging it around like it was nothing.
+- As does Cacnea (weighing in at about 51 kg [113 lbs], to be precise), yet in the anime, Gardenia was picking one up and swinging it around like it was nothing.
 Either she's much, much stronger than she looks, or it's a particularly small Cacnea.
 It's distinctly implied that the values given in the Pokédex are averages, not solid numbers.
 Though she is deceptively strong, Sapphire has been seen with her Aron on her shoulder.
-Aron weigh (on average) 132.3 lbs (60 kg).
+Aron weigh (on average) 60 kg (132.3 lbs).

 - Spinda.
 The height of a five-year-old, the weight of a terrier.

 - Most mons are seriously underweight for the volume.
-Depending on how you take the Wailord measures (height vs length) for example, they're either has about the same density as air at the heaviest, or a bit lighter then hydrogen.
-Onix are 8.8m (nearly 29 feet) giant stone snakes weighting about 210kgs (463 pounds).
-Rapidash weigh an average of 95kgs, while a real life light riding horse weights around 400-500kgs.
-Tauros is 88.4kg, while a real life bull weights around 500 to 1000kgs.
+For example, depending on how you take the Wailord measures (height vs length, they're either has about the same density as air at the heaviest, or a bit lighter than hydrogen.
+This may make some sense, as Wailord are based on beach balls.
+Onix are 8.8m (nearly 29 feet) giant stone snakes weighing about 210kgs (463 pounds).
+Rapidash weigh an average of 95kgs, while a real-life light riding horse weights around 400-500kgs.
+Tauros is 88.4kg, while a real-life bull weights around 500 to 1000kgs.

 - Cautionary tale: Bungie hired real architects to design the environments from Oni.
 One of the most-cited problems with the game's art direction was that the environments look samey and boring.
 Bungie had previously been known as very Game Mod-friendly, but the prospect of editing tools was made rather unlikely due to the fact that Oni's characters were made and animated with 3DS Max and its levels were built with AutoCad.
 Both are tools of the trade for their respective professions, and both cost thousands of dollars a copy.